Category: Immigration Evaluations

 Hardship Waiver Psychological Evaluation

-These evaluations are conducted by licensed mental health professionals and are often submitted with immigration applications to strengthen the evidence of emotional, psychological, financial, and medical hardship.
+These evaluations are conducted by licensed mental health professionals and are often submitted with immigration applications to strengthen the evidence of emotional, psychological, financial, medical, and family hardship.

-The psychological evaluation is typically conducted with the qualifying relative — the U.S. citizen or lawful permanent resident — not the immigrant seeking the waiver.
+The psychological evaluation is typically conducted with the qualifying relative, meaning the U.S. citizen or lawful permanent resident who would experience hardship if the waiver is denied.

 • Clinical interview with the qualifying relative